praclet/ctf_osint/challenges/level03/geoguessr/geoguessr.md

 `APT{df198b8313a00d11c0551672477a5438b80a1518c62f97c57e2d853b0ce523c1}`

 ## Hint
-"it is what it is", but maybe there's a different term...
+"it is what it is", but maybe there's a different term to name it, synonyme maybe ?

 ## Solution
 When looking in the video you will be able to see something which seems like a "ponton"